 In keeping with its reputation as ‘the most competitive road course in the United States’, the track underwent extensive capital improvements during the 2006 off-season.
 The track and pit lane were completely resurfaced and connectors were added in the track’s famed Keyhole section to allow for three separate road course configurations.

 The racetrack operates from March through November each year.
-During those months, it plays host to five race weekends open to the public and hundreds of days each year are filled with smaller events.
+During those months, it plays host to four race weekends open to the public and hundreds of days each year are filled with smaller events.
 Some of these include car club races, test days and driving and riding programs through The Mid-Ohio School.

 TIMELINE & MAJOR EVENTS

 Mid-Ohio Sports Car Course is opened by Les Griebling; the first event to take place is a driving school.
 The track’s first race weekend is sanctioned by the SCCA.

 Johnny Rutherford wins the first Championship Car race held at Mid-Ohio, piloting his Chaparral-Cosworth to the win at an average race speed of 86.60 mph on the track’s 2.4-mile, 15-turn configuration.